microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Update-MgBetaPolicyIdentitySecurityDefaultEnforcementPolicy.md

   - `[DisplayName <String>]`: Display name for this policy.
 Required.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[IsEnabled <Boolean?>]`: If set to true, Azure Active Directory security defaults are enabled for the tenant.
+  - `[IsEnabled <Boolean?>]`: If set to true, Microsoft Entra security defaults are enabled for the tenant.

 ## RELATED LINKS